ajwilson79/ai-case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+(This may take a little bit of sleuthing - you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 ## Landscape

 * What field is the company in?

-* What have been the major trends and innovations of this field over the last 5&ndash;10 years?
+* What have been the major trends and innovations of this field over the last 5-10 years?

 * What are the other major companies in this field?